 'with_front' => false to both register_post_type() and register_taxonomy(), you must update the permalinks on Settings->Permalink page.
 After this you can see ‘/blog/’ is added only to your default post and categories.
 Your custom post types and custom taxonomy URLs remain intact.

 I hope you got to know how to add ‘/blog/’ to the WordPress post URLs.
-If needed you use any other string and follow the steps defined in the article.
-I would like to hear your thoughts and suggestions in the comment section below.
+If needed you can use any other string and follow the steps defined in the article.

 - How to Integrate Mailchimp with WooCommerce